 Route 66 is one of the most iconic roadways in America, and there’s no better time to explore it than during the autumn months.
 The journey begins in Illinois, where visitors can see the famous Route 66 signs that welcome travelers to the Mother Road.

-From there, the journey takes visitors through Missouri, Kansas, Oklahoma, Texas, New Mexico, and Arizona.
+From there, the journey takes visitors through Missouri, Kansas, Oklahoma, Texas, New Mexico, and Kingman in Arizona.
 Along the way, visitors can experience the unique cultures of each region and see some of the country’s most stunning scenery.